citusdata/citus_docs/develop/reference_ddl.rst

 Using Citus allows you to continue to enjoy the safety of a relational database, including database constraints (see the PostgreSQL `docs <https://www.postgresql.org/docs/current/static/ddl-constraints.html>`_).
 Due to the nature of distributed systems, Citus will not cross-reference uniqueness constraints or referential integrity between worker nodes.

+To set up a foreign key between colocated distributed tables, always include the distribution column in the key.
+This may involve making the key compound.

 Foreign keys may be created in these situations:

 * between two local (non-distributed) tables,
+* between two reference tables,
 * between two :ref:`colocated <colocation>` distributed tables when the key includes the distribution column, or
 * as a distributed table referencing a :ref:`reference table <reference_tables>`

-Reference tables are not supported as the *referencing* table of a foreign key constraint, i.e. keys from reference to reference and reference to distributed are not supported.
+Foreign keys from reference tables to distributed tables are not supported.

-To set up a foreign key between colocated distributed tables, always include the distribution column in the key.
-This may involve making the key compound.

 .. note::